Keerthanadr1096/AssignmentCypress/README.md

   Click on choose file button
   select the 2017.csv file and click on ok button list of unique breeds will be displayed in browser

+  Interview assignment questions are attached in every branch.(Folder Name:Interview test)

+Note: In the interview assignment questions file it is mentioned that the assignment should be done in Python.
+But during Manager round-1 it was informed that,the current opening is for Javascript with Cypress.Hence the execrcise is done in Javascript with cypress